ZanzyTHEbar/Almanac/README.md

         -> Custom images from DLNA or One Driver server -> Stock photos from microsoft windows backgrounds -> stock images of seasons/places
-- [ ] Implement NTP service to get Real-Time based on time-zone
+- [x] Implement NTP service to get Real-Time based on time-zone
 - [ ] Implement option for Presence Detection via a choice of sensors or phone GPS
-- [ ] Implement WakeOnLan
 - [ ] Cronjob to update calendar images every day
 - [ ] Cronjob to update